Frequently Asked Questions

 How much sunlight does Pando need?

-Pando’s is light hungry and very competitive reaching upwards of 80 feet into the sky to maximize light gatehring.
-An estimate by scientists who research solar radiation, suggests Pando’s land mass receives enough sunlight to power 210 homes a day.
+Pando’s is light hungry and very competitive reaching upwards of 80 feet into the sky to maximize light gathering.
+An estimate by scientists who research solar radiation suggests Pando’s land mass receives enough sunlight to power 210 homes a day.

 If I had to water Pando, how much water would I need?